What is Coffee and Why Do We Love It?

 - Medium roast: – American Roast, City Roast, Full City Roast

 - Full roast: – Vienna Roast, (one of my ex-favorites)

-- Double roast: – French Roast, Italian Roast, Spanish or Turkish Roast, (Italian roast is my current favorite), and Spanish roast, (in the photo), is the darkest coffee roast possible.
+- Double roast: – French Roast, Italian Roast, Spanish or Turkish Roast, and Spanish roast, (in the photo), is the darkest coffee roast possible.

 Dark Roast vs Light Roast

 Which Roast is the Best?

 The more we roast the beans the less of the original flavor remains, being replaced by the specific taste and flavor of the roast.

 Coffee roast and type is an acquired taste, I changed coffee type a few times in my life and every time I had problems adapting.
 There is no perfect roast because we all have our preferences.

 Some types of coffee will “demand” less roasting so they will retain more of their personality.
 Some types of brewing though will require a special type of roasting.
 For example Turkish coffee and espresso need darker roasts, house blends, (melange maison), are a medium roast so that we keep some of the original coffee flavors.